Shreya2214/Shreya2214/README.md

 - 👋 Hi, I’m @Shreya2214
-- 👀 I’m interested in Data Science
+- 👀 I’m interested in Data Science and Software developement
 - 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on Begginers Project on Python
 - 📫 How to reach me , shreyatripathi1417@gmail.com